Jeri-Stewart/Data-Science-and-Analytics-Portfolio/README.md

 The CIA World Factbook is an annual publicationn that provides a summary of information for 266 countries.
 This information consists of a myriad of demographic and geographic data.
 Data analysisi using SQL is utiliized to identify the leading and lagging territories of the world based on demographic indicators of population and area.
 # Data Analsys with Python
-# Data Visualizaiton with Python
+# Data Visualizaton with Python
 # Machine Learning